Justice (Red Dwarf): Production

 Taking influence from their own Red Dwarf novels, writers Rob Grant and Doug Naylor altered some of the historic facts of the show.
 This was to improve the backstory and keep it in line with their vision of the story as seen in the novels.
 In "Justice" we discover one of these adjustments is that the ship crew complement before the accident was 1,169 (the 1,167 "murdered" crew plus Rimmer and Lister) instead of the 169 stated in previous series.

 Initially "Justice" was to feature the Justice World as a planet, but due to time constraints and finance it was seen as a space station instead.
 The ending was also changed at the last minute, after a scene earlier in the episode was cut where a giant bird dropping lands on Lister after he littered in the Justice Zone gardens.
 Lister's speech about man's sense of justice was subsequently added to the end.

 The writers' vision of the Justice Zone was with a background that appeared to disappear into infinity.
 This was perceived as impossible to achieve with the budget available, so a compromise was reached.
 A huge light was placed at the back of the set masking the background limitations and giving the illusion that there was nothing behind it.

 For the futuristic Justice Zone set the crew used the nearby Sunbury Pumphouse, a disused water pumping plant near the Shepperton studios.
 The set would provide the corridor settings and steps for the Justice Zone scenes.
 Guest performers included Nicholas Ball who played the simulant and James Smilie who voiced the Justice Computer.

-Cultural references

-Florence Nightingale is referenced by Lister when he comments that Kryten has been "like Florence Nightingdroid" looking after him while he had space mumps.
-Lister thinks that he could disguise himself with a turban and say he is from India, whereas the Cat replies saying he could "paint orange and black stripes on the side and tell her you play quarterback for the Bengals".
-He also states that he "looks more like the Taj Mahal" and later references The Elephant Man.

-In defending Rimmer's innocence, Kryten references Long John Silver.

-"Make my day" is written on the side of the simulant's gun, in reference to the famous line "Go ahead, make my day" from the film Sudden Impact.

-The simulant's overall appearance is reminiscent of the Borg from the Star Trek franchise, whilst his accent references the replicant Roy Batty in the film Blade Runner.
+Grant and Naylor's script for the episode was collected in the 1993 book Primordial Soup.

 Reception

-The episode was first broadcast on the British television channel BBC2 on 28 February 1991 in the 9:00pm time slot, although it originally planned to be broadcast as the second episode – as seen in the repeat runs.
-It was moved in the schedule because the Gulf War hostilities meant that "Dimension Jump" and "Meltdown" were postponed.
+The episode was first broadcast on the British television channel BBC2 on 28 February 1991.
+It was moved in the running order because the Gulf War hostilities meant that "Dimension Jump" and "Meltdown" were postponed.
 The episode had received a lukewarm reception from viewers, although it has been described as a "classic episode" by others.

+Sophie Davies writing in 2017 for CultBox said that the episode was perhaps her favourite of Series IV, and "full of more strong, inventive ideas than [she] had remembered", and praised Kryten's speech in defence of Rimmer as a highlight.